brainswax/goatsmith/docs/genetics/index.md

 - _Loci_ - plural of locus
 - _Mendelian Inheritance_ - usually refers to single-gene, single-trait inheritance
 - _Phenotype_ - a visible trait
-- _Pleiotropic_ - when a gene affects multiple phenotypes
+- _Pleiotropic_ - when a single gene affects multiple phenotypes
-- _Polygenic_ - when multiple non-epistatic genes interact to produce a phenotype
+- _Polygenic_ - when multiple genes interact to produce a phenotype
 - _Recessive_ - an allele is considered recessive if it can only be expressed when both alleles in a gene are the same
 - _Recessive_ - an allele is recessive if the gene must be homozygous in order to express the trait
-- _Wild Type_ - a wild type allele is considered the non-mutated variation of a gene
+- _Wild Type_ - a wild type allele is considered the non-mutated, or wild, variation of a gene

 # Sources